Lori Colbo's personal experiences, research, and writing on mental illness have given hope and understanding to those affected by it.

 You may wonder what difference a good diet can make.
 Many who are suffering from depression turn to junk food because there is little preparation involved, and they crave salt and sugar.

 I recommend asking yourself, how does junk food make you feel?
 How does eating pizza and soda and being sedentary make you feel?
-You may not realize how bad you feel until you start to eat healthily and feel an improvement of energy and clarity.
+You may not realize how bad you feel until you start to eat healthily and feel an improvement in energy and clarity.
 Eating junk food negatively affects your body and can worsen a poor sense of self- image.

-The important thing about diet is to be sensible.
+The important thing about the diet is to be sensible.
 You don't have to be a rocket scientist to know a healthy, well-balanced diet includes whole, unprocessed foods like fresh or frozen fruits and vegetables, whole grains, fish, chicken, nuts, and seeds.
 Stay away from fatty, fried, and highly salty foods.
 There is the adage that says you are what you eat.
 I don't know about that, but you will feel like what you eat.
 If you are so used to processed foods that you can't quit all at once, try adding healthy ingredients to your meals little by little.

 Cooking healthy meals can seem daunting, so keep it simple and ask a spouse, friend, or family member to do it with you.
 It's always more enjoyable to share a meal with someone you love.

-Nutritious Snack Ideas if You Don't Have an Appetite:
+Nutritious Snack Ideas if You Don't Have an Appetite

 Some people who suffer from depression or anxiety have little to no appetite.
 This makes healthy eating even more of a challenge.
 I suggest taking bites of healthy snacks and small meals.
 Here are some of the snacks I eat when I don't feel hungry: